danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ```
 uri: http://localhost:1234/name.json, path: /name.json

-/name: No subschema matched, but one of them is required to match
+/name: No rule matched, but one of them is required to match

 Error count: 1
 ```